Ddundee/simply-invite/README.md

 - [x] Design the basic layout in Figma
 - [x] Finish the code for home page
 - [x] Finish the code for contact page
-- [x] Add Clerk, Posthog, Sentry, and Drizzle integrations
+- [x] Add Clerk, Posthog, and Drizzle integrations
 - [x] Make the schema for the database
 - [x] Finish the code for the create invite page
 - [x] Finish the code for the dashboard page